 A pink slobbering tongue, hefty as a boxing glove, draped down between two stalactite-fangs.
 The tongue slapped up over wrinkled feline chops.
 Furry cables of eyebrows bunched, and the monster's pace dropped to a creeping tenseness.
 Nothing stood between the cat and myself but a hundred feet of air.

 Also - having lived a man, Rex must also live a beast.
-Thus he is transformed via a bloody ritual into a huge gray-white timber wolf.
+Thus he is transformed via a long and bloody ritual into a huge gray-white timber wolf.